 - Layer potatoes and carrots in the slow cooker.
 Top with garlic and onion powder (or sliced onion), if using.
 Sprinkle vegetables with 1 teaspoon each of salt and pepper.
 Lay the roast in the middle of the vegetables, nestling into the vegetables.
 Spread the horseradish evenly over the roast.
 Pour 4 cups beef broth around the meat (not over it, as that would wash away the horseradish).
-Add in additional stock if needed to be sure the chuck roast is submerged 3/4th of the way with the broth.
+Add in additional stock if needed to be sure the chuck roast is submerged ¾th of the way with the broth.

 - Cook on low 10-12 hours or high 5-6 hours.